A-level results: Worthing College students share their success and plans for the future

 College romance will be carrying on into university as creative couple Oliver Batchelor and Isobel Holmes progress to university in Farnham to study film production.
 Oliver enjoyed success in subjects including history and film studies and Isobel gained an A in film, A* in photography and a B in drama - which she said came as a shock.

-Elle Ellis she said she was happy after exceeding the distinction, merit, merit in her level 3 health and social care course she needed and after finding the start of the year 'a bit of a struggle'.
+Elle Ellis she said she was happy with her distinction, distinction, merit in level 3 health and social care, exceeding the DMM she needed - particularly after finding the start of the year 'a bit of a struggle'.
 Her next move is primary education at Chichester University.

 Her friend, Ena Ali, will also be starting a degree in primary education at Sussex University after also getting a DDM in health and social care - better than the merits she was predicted.